Healthy Rosmarinus angustifolius (Salvia rosmarinus) in direct, also known as Rosmarinus angustifolius

 Process

-Take semi-ripe cuttings in summer.
-Early signs of success are new root tips, firmer growth, and fresh leaves over the following weeks.
+A practical check: take semi-ripe cuttings in summer.
+A practical check: early signs of success are new root tips, firmer growth, and fresh leaves over the following weeks.

 Pitfalls